The Fascinating Ways Different Colours in Interior Design Affect Mood

-Colour psychology is the theory of how different colours affect us human beings – our mood, feelings, productivity, creativity and so on, which it’s why it’s so important to consider what a room will be used for before choosing a colour scheme.
+Colour psychology is the theory of how different colours affect us human beings – our mood, feelings, productivity, creativity and so on.
+This is why it’s so important to consider what a room will be used for before choosing a colour scheme.

 It is clear that there are scientific effects of different colours and hues on our brains.
 While there are many effects that seem similar for most of us, we are all individuals with different tastes and connections to different colours too, of course, which is why it’s important to talk this through if you’re choosing interior design colours for someone else.

-Let’s look at some colours and what kind of effect they generally have on people.
+Let’s look at how different colours in interior design affect mood and what kind of effect they generally have on people.
+It’s quite fascinating!

 Let’s start with the happiest of all colours, the colour of light and sunshine – yellow!
-Bright yellow colours in interior design is a great way to make a room feel sunny and warm and to make people feel happy and optimistic.
+Bright yellow colours in interior design is a great way to make a room feel sunny and warm.
+This in turn makes people feel happy and optimistic.
 Yellow works especially well in kitchens and dining rooms and also in smaller spaces like bathrooms or hallways.
 Don’t go overboard with all yellow though as that can be too intense.
 Instead, combine it with other colours to get the best result.
 Yellow works really well for adding pops of colour to rooms with darker, natural hues or in rooms with a white and grey colour scheme for a sophisticated look.

 Green is a wonderful colour that we generally associate with nature, peace, harmony and trust.
-Lighter shades of green and olive green are known for having a calming effect and can be used throughout the home.
-Natural green hues are a great way to bring a bit of nature into your home and look great combined with lots of plants and wooden furniture.
+Lighter shades of green and olive green have a calming effect.
+These green shades can be used throughout the home.
+Natural green hues are a great way to bring a bit of nature into your home.
+These look great combined with lots of plants and wooden furniture.
 We recently painted a feature wall in our bedroom a stunning green and I love how that’s changed the room and instantly made it feel like a serene place.

 Another calming and relaxing colour to use in interior design is blue.
 Blue is a powerful colour with lots of positive effects and no common negative connotations.
 Blue is a soothing colour, so much that it even slows down our heart rates, blood pressure and metabolism.
 It’s a great colour to use in bedrooms for this reason and in any other spaces intended for relaxing.
 Shades like sky blue and aqua blue are particularly healing as it reminds us of being near the sea or on holiday next to a swimming pool.

-Darker blues like royal blue in different shades are great for more active rooms and can be combined with crisp white or dark wood to create a luxurious, classic and sophisticated space or with other brighter colours for a playful environment.
+Darker blues like royal blue in different shades are great for more active rooms.
+You can combine them with crisp white or dark wood to create a luxurious, classic and sophisticated space or with other brighter colours for a playful environment.
 Different shades of blues look great together too.
 Very dark blue looks amazing as a feature wall in smaller spaces like a small bathroom combined with white for contrast.

 Red is a very vibrant colour that has several meanings.
 On one hand it’s the colour of love but it’s also the colour of anger.
-Therefore, using red in interior design needs to be carefully planned to achieve the desired effect.
+Therefore, the use of red in interior design needs to be carefully planned to achieve the desired effect.
 Combine red with neutral colours for balance and, when using it on walls, consider a feature wall to not overwhelm the room.

 Since red is such a lively and energising colour, it’s a great colour to use in office environments.
 Since it’s also a colour of love and friendship, it works well in social spaces like the living room or in the bedroom if you’re looking to make that room a more passionate place.

 Orange is another vibrant colour with positive effects on our brains.
-Orange symbolises success, sunshine and nature and is a happy colour for most of us.
-It can be used in both calm spaces like bedrooms and in more energetic rooms like an office or gym to stimulate people, depending on what colours you use as complements.
+The colour orange symbolises success, sunshine and nature and is a happy colour for most of us.
+You can use orange in both calm spaces like bedrooms and in more energetic rooms like an office or gym to stimulate people, depending on what colours you use as complements.
 Orange works especially well with teal, crisp white, grey, and dark brown.

 Purple is an elegant colour that works great in rooms where you want to inspire creativity like a home office, studio or walk-in closet.
 Bold shades are especially suitable for this while lighter shades like lavender create a sense of calm.

 The colour pink is an emotional colour that represents love, compassion, comfort, cleanliness, and feminism.
-It can be used in discreet shades for a sophisticated look or in bold, rich shades like magenta to make a statement.
+You can use pink in more discreet shades for a sophisticated look or in bold, rich shades like magenta to make a statement.
 Combine with natural colours, other vibrant, warm colours like red and orange or simply with white.
 Great for children’s bedrooms or a teen room, but also to create a glamorous bathroom or a joyful living room.

 Brown is a safe, natural, sophisticated colour but best used in furniture rather than the walls.
 It can of course be used on walls too, but then it’s best used sparingly as a feature wall as too much brown can lead to inactivity as it relaxes people a bit too much.
 Combine a brown wall with white and bright pops of colour like yellow, blue, or orange.